Animal communication: Auditory

 Not all animals use vocalization as a means of auditory communication.
 Many arthropods rub specialized body parts together to produce sound.
 This is known as stridulation.
 Crickets and grasshoppers are well known for this, but many others use stridulation as well, including crustaceans, spiders, scorpions, wasps, ants, beetles, butterflies, moths, millipedes, and centipedes.
 Another means of auditory communication is the vibration of swim bladders in bony fish.
 The structure of swim bladders and the attached sonic muscles varies greatly across bony fish families, resulting in a wide variety of sounds.
 Striking body parts together can also produce auditory signals.
 A well-known example of this is the tail tip vibration of rattlesnakes as a warning signal.
 Other examples include bill clacking in birds, wing clapping in manakin courtship displays, and chest beating in gorillas.

-Burrowing animals species are known to whistle to communicate threats, and sometimes mood.
-Species such as the marmot species including the groundhog (woodchuck) the alpine marmot show this trait.
+Burrowing animal species are known to whistle to communicate threats, and sometimes mood.
+Species such as the marmot species, including the groundhog (woodchuck), and the alpine marmot show this trait.
 Whistling is used by animals such as prairie dogs to communicate threats, with prairie dogs having one of the most complex communication systems in the animal kingdom.
 Prairie dogs are able to communicate an animal's speed, shape, size, species, and for humans specific attire and if the human is carrying a gun.
-This method of communication is usually done by having a sentry stand on two feet surveying for potential threats while the rest of the pack finds food.
+This method of communication is usually done by having a sentry stand on two feet and surveying for potential threats while the rest of the pack finds food.
 Once a threat has been identified the sentry sounds a whistle alarm, (sometimes describing the threat) at which point the pack retreats to their burrows.
 The intensity of the threat is usually determined by how long the sentry whistles.
-The sentry continues to whistle the alarm until the entirety of the pack have gone to safety at which point the sentry returns to the burrow.
+The sentry continues to whistle the alarm until the entirety of the pack has gone to safety, at which point the sentry returns to the burrow.